acviana/vercel-nextjs-blog/pages/posts/2024-09-30-weekly-update.md

 ### Removing Sensitive Data From Git

-The other day I was working too fast trying to live-fix a bug on a call with a consulting client and I ended up accidentally committing an API key to our repo and pushing the change.
-Fortunately, we're the only two people who have access to the repo, but still I wanted to properly scrub it from the repo.
+The other day I was working with a consulting client trying to live-fix a bug on a call.
+I was going too fast and I ended up accidentally committing an API key to our repo and pushing the change.
+Fortunately, we're the only two people who have access to the repo, but I still wanted to properly scrub it from the repo.

-Since the last time I've had to do this the recommended tool has gone from `git-filter-branch` t0 `git-filter-repo`.
-I had a pretty easy time finding suggestions on how to delete a word/file from the history but had a harder time finding a command to _verify_ that the text was removed.
+I haven't had to scrub a git history for a private key in a few years.
+Since then, the recommended tool has gone from `git-filter-branch` to `git-filter-repo` (TODO: Docs).
+I had a pretty easy time finding suggestions on how to delete a word/file from the history but I had a harder time finding a command to _verify_ that the text was removed.

 I've captured both in here and subbed `<REDACTED>` for the sensitive text.